 Soda water is an effervescent beverage consisting of water charged with carbon dioxide.

-Soda water was invented by Joseph Priestley, the same person who invented the pencil eraser and who discovered oxygen.
+Soda water was invented by Joseph Priestley, the same person who discovered oxygen.
 It’s fair to say he had some pretty good ideas bubble up in his lifetime.

 Priestley, inspired by the natural carbonation from beer and Champagne, isolated carbon dioxide and figured out how to put it into water.
 Voilà: soda water, a.k.a carbonated water, a.k.a regular water with bubbles.
 He won the Royal Society’s Copley Prize — the world’s oldest scientific prize — for his carbonated water.